JosephHoar/DE-Final-Pitop-Project/README.md

 Next it has a display that not only helps indicate the current state in addition to the indicators from the LEDs, but also displays the readings for both the light and sound values when either set or alert.

 Furthermore it has the abiltity to take in user inputs for a light and sound control as well as a respective range for each.
 This creates a set range where neither reading can exceed the control values plus the range nor can they go below the control value minus the range.

+## **Timeline/Outline:**

+Make the text display idle when initially turned on

+Add the active state that can be initiated by pressing a button

+Add active state indicators(green LED + active display)

+Add the ability to set the control values and the ranges through prompts on the consol

+Add the set state when values have been set

+Add set state indicators(yellow LED + set display)

+Make set state be able to switch back to idle when button is pressed again

+Add the variables for the light and sound sensors

+Add displays of the light and sounds readings on the miniscreen

+Add alert state and ability to become alert when the readings exit the range

+Add alert state indicators(red LED, Buzzer, alert display)

+Make alert state go to idle when button is pressed again

+Add ability to switch back to set when the readings re enter the set range

 ## **Code desciption:**
 Designations set for sensors